tybenz/gitdrop/README.md

 This Mac application is meant for using your GitHub Page as a file server.
 It behaves identically to [Dockdrop](http://dockdropx.com/) in that all you do is drag a file to the GitDrop icon.
 Gitdrop will then add your file into your local repository and push it up to the remote repo, putting the link to the file in your clipboard.
-This will allow users to quickly share files using a GitHub Pages Repository.
+This will allow users to quickly share files using a GitHub Pages repository.

 ### Configuring the App